lorinder/TvRQ/README.txt

 	$ ctest

-Takes slightly more than a minute to complete.
-Currently, only the test_* are added to the test suite.
-In the future, might add testi_* tools and compare the output with expected values.
+Takes a few seconds to complete.
+Currently, only the unit tests are added to the test suite.